Taylor Swift: cardigan | fingerstyle guitar

 How to play cardigan | fingerstyle guitar

 The guitar tab for cardigan is beautifully written across two pages.
-However, it's a fairly "involved" piece for just two pages.
+However, it’s a fairly “involved” piece for just two pages.
 I recommend this for intermediate guitar players and up.
-My order of play looks like this, in accordance with the guitar tab:
+My fingerstyle version of the actual bridge section was unremarkable — so I decided to write my own solo section in place of the bridge.
+It actually became my favorite section to play.

 Verse 2x